 If you can’t order a drink in Japan because you’re asking for a girl name Saki when you say it wrong, you’re not only going to look the fool, but everyone will be confused.
 Are you looking to hook up with a girl name Saki or you asking for some booze?

 Also here’s a super pro Japanese FYI: Sake (Sa-Kay) refers to simply alcohol, it doesn’t always refer to Japanese rice wine.
 If you want sake in Japan, you can ask for Nihonshu (Ni-Hone-Shoe).
 Then you’ll get some goodies that way.

 Perhaps if you’ve ever seen “Welcome to the NHK” you’ll know this by the sweet ‘innocent’ girl in that anime.
 Her name was Ms. Saki.
 But for now you’ve learned a very valuable lesson, and you’ll make it far… Very far in life in Japan by knowing the difference.

-You can check out a in-depth informative history of sake piece here, and just to make sure you continue down the right road with your Japanese abilities, you might want to check out my favorite free Japanese learning program online called: Nihongo Master.
+You can check out a in-depth informative history of sake piece here, you may also like snake sake (yeah… I’m serious) and just to make sure you continue down the right road with your Japanese abilities, you might want to check out my favorite free Japanese learning program online called: Nihongo Master.
 You can also check out an in-depth list of my favorite free Japanese learning resources here.

 I know, this post is crazy, but you’d be amazed how many people don’t know this simple word and its used pretty frequently and it’s not even said correctly.
 I’ll be sure to keep nitpicking away at other words, just to be a troll.
 But for now, you are now more Japanese then you were.
 Congratulations 🙂